hmgene/mudcookies/README.md

+## Vision
+To provide syhhetic single-cell data for free for poor researchers

 ## Our Missions
-- To learn and digest single-cell algorithms
+- To organize energy-efficient single-cell pipelines
-- To validate the algorithms using synthetic data
-- To develop a simulator producing realistic data
+- To develop a virtual seuqncer producing realistic data

-## Vision
-To help synthesize single-cell data for free for poor researchers.

 ## Strategies
 Single-cell RNA tools, best to my short knowledge, perform the following steps (standard-like tool names: